luhekapuspitawati/luhekapuspitawati/README.md

 - 👋 Hi, I’m @luhekapuspitawati
-- 👀 I’m interested in IDK
+- 👀 I’m interested in Everything and make me confuse but i curious about backend service
-- 🌱 I’m currently learning Wordpress
+- 🌱 I’m currently learning Backend and DevOps
-- 💞️ I’m looking to collaborate on --
+- 💞️ I’m looking to collaborate on Backend
 - 📫 How to reach me Discord

 <!---